wp-plugins/connections/readme.txt

 = 0.7.0.0 5/16/2010 =
 * FEATURE: Add links on the plug-in management admin page for Settings, Help, Support and Donate.
 * FEATURE: Added group_name shortcode attribute filter.
-* FEATURE: Theme Template tag for theme developement to display the entry list.
+* FEATURE: Theme Template tag for theme development to display the entry list.
 All shortcode attributes are supported.
-* FEATURE: Theme Template tag for theme developement to display the upcoming list.
+* FEATURE: Theme Template tag for theme development to display the upcoming list.
 All shortcode attributes are supported.
 * FEATURE: The category shortcode attribute has been expanded to allow multiple categories to be called via a comma separated list.
 If the category has children entries, they will has display (recursively).
 * FEATURE: Added shortcode attribute, wp_current_category.
 When this is set to true and the shortcode is used in a post, all entries that have the same category name will be displayed.
 * FEATURE: Allow more than one website address to be entered per entry.